 In the enterprise environment, you often are tasked to manage and create content for multiple sites.
 In such cases, it is practical to divide the site management into different teams.

 This facilitates you in your process to align with regulations, such as GDPR and CCPA, which mandate that a minimal amount of people should have access to customer information.
 It also simplifies the organization structure and facilitates your everyday tasks by enabling you to access and manage only the sites relevant to your goals.
 Such isolation prevents one team to access or delete the information belonging to another team.

 For example, you can have different product groups in the same company that take care of separate product sites; or you can have a company with franchise or dealership network where each licensee or dealer has own site.

 Sitefinity CMS enables you to organize and assign access to different sites using User groups.

 User groups allow you to group different user accounts and let them log into, manage, or change the content only to a group of sites that are relevant to them.
-User groups governs what sites a particular user account can work with, while the permissions governs which resources are available within these sites.
+User groups govern what sites a particular user account can work with, while the permissions govern which resources are available within these sites.

 Default Sitefinity CMS configuration

 By default, the user groups are disabled, and all user accounts can interact with all sites.
 Thus, administrators can log in every site’s backend, modify, or delete them.
 Content editors can access information or modify content on all sites unless their permissions explicitly deny this.